Independent Contractors in Canada: A Complete Guide

 What is an Independent Contractor in Canada?

-An independent contractor is a self-employed individual who provides services to a company or clients under contract rather than a traditional employment agreement.
-Independent contractors operate as a business entity and have control over when, where, and how they complete work assignments.
+An independent contractor in Canada is generally a self-employed individual or business that provides services to a client under a contractual arrangement, rather than a traditional employment agreement.

 How Independent Contractors Differ From Employees in Canada

-There are eight main notable differences between being an independent contractor versus a traditional full-time employee in Canada:
+There are eleven main notable differences between being an independent contractor and a traditional full-time employee in Canada:

 Benefits of Being an Independent Contractor in Canada